georgbuechner/dissonance/README.md

 make uninstall
 ```

-If you installed *aubio* with make, you can uninstall, using:
+If you installed *aubio* with make, you can uninstall using:
 ```
 make uninstall_aubio
 ```